Kyuu-Ji/htb-write-up/sizzle/write-up-sizzle.md

 ![Folders in the share](https://kyuu-ji.github.io/htb-write-up/sizzle/sizzle_smb-shares.png)

-There are so many folders of different departments that I will mount this share locally:
+There are many folders of different departments so I will mount this share locally for easy browsing:
 ```markdown
 mount -t cifs -o vers=1.0 '//10.10.10.103/Department Shares' /mnt/smb
 ```